 It’s important to note, some veterinarians may use slightly different numbers depending on how blood pressure is being measured and depending on your dog’s history.

-What causes hypertension in dogs?
+What causes high blood pressure in dogs?

 Now that you know what hypertension is, you are probably wondering what causes it?
 Hypertension falls into two main categories: